ambra-dipiano/rtasci/README.md

 python degradation_caldb.py --caldb prod3b pro3b-v2
 ```

-Note: corrently the code simply halves the affective area (and consequently renormalise the background rates).
+Note: currently the code simply halves the affective area (and consequently renormalise the background rates).

-### Pipeline
+### RTAscience
 To extract spectra and lightcurves from the templates (one, a list or the entire sample):

 ```bash